Skip to main content

 * Better code consistency across the project

-For a 6-month project with a 4-person team, good context infrastructure saves approximately 400-600 developer hours.
-That is a 100:1 ROI.
+For a 6-month project with a 4-person team, good context infrastructure saves hundreds of developer hours.
+The return on a few hours of investment is enormous.

 Context Layers